 (2) The primary role of the Registrar at a pre-trial conference is to attempt to bring you and the other parties to a settlement that is acceptable to all of you.

-(3) Specifically, the Registrar may —
+(3) Specifically, the Registrar may do any or all of the following —

 (a) determine what facts, if any, are agreed by the parties;

+(b) order the parties to —

+(i) lodge and serve statements of claim and defence; and

+(ii) lodge and serve lists of documents the parties might tender in evidence at the trial in support of their claims or defences; and

-(b) direct the parties to exchange further documents or other information;
+(iii) exchange any other documents or information;

+(c) extend the time for making counterclaims or third party claims (even if the time for making those claims has passed);

-(c) recommend to the Court that it order you and the other parties to attend before a mediator;
+(d) recommend to the Court that it order you and the other parties to attend before a mediator;

-(d) make any other directions necessary to facilitate settlement; and

-(e) list the case for a further pre-trial conference.
+(e) list the case for a further pre-trial conference;

+(f) make any other orders necessary to facilitate settlement or ensure the case is ready for trial.

 (4) The Registrar must notify you and the other parties in writing of any further pre-trial conference.

 (5) The Court may consider a recommendation from the Registrar under subrule (3)(c) in the absence of the parties.